White Sox vs. Rays Player Props Betting Odds

 - RBI Prop: Over/Under 0.5 (Over Odds: +250)

-- Andrew Benintendi has 26 hits with five doubles, eight walks and five RBI.
-He's also stolen two bases.
+- Luis Robert has 23 hits with six doubles, five home runs, four walks and 13 RBI.
+He's also stolen one base.

-- Benintendi has picked up at least one hit in six straight games.
-During his last 10 outings he is hitting .342 with three doubles, five walks and three RBI.
+- Robert has picked up at least one hit in two straight games.
+In his last five games he is hitting .176 with two walks.

 |Opponent